-At the Technical University of Munich (TUM), the ZIB research projects are conducted within the TUM School of Education.
-The department focuses on educational research and teacher training and Master degree programmes in educational studies.
+At the Technical University of Munich (TUM➚), the ZIB research projects are conducted within the TUM School of Education➚.
+The department focuses on research in educational science as well as teaching in teacher training and master's degree programmes in educational science.

-The TUM School of Education is also home to the national PISA team, which is responsible for the planning, execution and evaluation of the PISA study in Germany.
-The team's responsibilities include adapting test booklets and questionnaires for use in Germany, arranging for their translation and conducting tests in schools.
-The results are processed to make them available to a wider public and their final inclusion in a national collective report.
-The work of the German PISA team is particularly distinguished by the fact that analyses and interpretations of the research results are conducted independently and autonomously.
-The national PISA project is headed by Prof. Kristina Reiss and Dr. Mirjam Weis.
+The ZIB has two main pillars at the TUM School of Education.
+Firstly, the natinal PISA team, which is responsible for the planning, execution and evaluation of the PISA study in Germany, is based here.
+The work of the German PISA team is particularly characterised by the fact that analyses and interpretations of the research results are carried out independently and autonomously.
+The national project is headed by Prof. Dr. Doris Lewalter and Dr. Mirjam Weis.

 Current ZIB projects at the TUM

-The German Institute for International Educational Research (DIPF) is a member of the Leibniz Association.
-The institute focuses on educational information and research, operating central information infrastructures for this area like the Fachportal Pädagogik and the German Education Server portals.
+The Leibniz Institute for Research and Information in Education (DIPF➚) is a member of the Leibniz Association.
+The DIPF operates platforms such as the Fachportal Pädagogik➚ and the German Education Server portals➚ for this area.

-The ZIB endowed chair for educational-psychological diagnostics is held by Prof. Frank Goldhammer, with responsibility for technology-based assessment in the Educational Quality and Evaluation department at the DIPF.
-The Centre for Technology-Based Assessment is also headed by Prof. Goldhammer.
+Prof. Frank Goldhammer➚ holds the ZIB endowed professorship for educational-psychological diagnostics.
+It is anchored at the DIPF in the Department of Educational Quality and Evaluation with a focus on Technology Based Assessment.
+The Centre for Technology-Based Assessment➚ is also headed by Prof. Goldhammer.

-The Leibniz Institute for Science and Mathematics Education (IPN) is a member of the Leibniz Association.
-It focuses on exploring mathematical and scientific teaching and learning processes.
+The Leibniz Institute for Science Education and Mathematics (IPN➚) is a member of the Leibniz Association.
+Its work focuses on the investigation of mathematical and scientific teaching and learning processes.

-Furthermore, training courses like workshops are offered regularly to familiarise ZIB/IPN and external researchers with new methodological developments.
+In addition, regular advanced training courses such as workshops are offered to familiarize researchers inside and outside ZIB/IPN with new methodological developments.